nlp-tlp/CleanGraph/docs/docs/getting_started.md

 CleanGraph can be set up on both Windows and Linux systems.
 The following instructions will guide you through the setup process on both operating systems.

+## Prerequisites

+Before you begin, ensure you have met the following requirements:

+- You have a Windows/Linux/Mac machine running Python 3.8+ and Node.js 16.15.\* (ensures the frontend can proxy to the backend, issues occur with later versions of Node).
+- You have basic knowledge of Python, JavaScript, and command-line tools.

 ## Project layout

     client/                     # Javascript React Client.